-Make a sheet cake or batch of brownies and let the kids help you turn it into a Halloween scene.
-Top the dessert with candy pumpkins and add green frosting for vines.
-Make tombstones from chocolate bar pieces and little white chocolate ghosts.
+For a kid-friendly dessert, make a sheet cake or batch of brownies and let the littles help you turn it into a Halloween scene.
+Top the cake with candy pumpkins and add green frosting for vines to create a pumpkin patch.
+Or make a graveyard with tombstones made from chocolate bar pieces and little white chocolate ghosts.

 If you’re trying to stay a little on the healthier side (given all the Halloween candy), try a sweet treat with fruit as the star.

 Dip fresh strawberries and halved bananas in white chocolate to make them look like ghosts or mummies.
 Transform your strawberries into other creatures with a dot of orange food coloring for pumpkins, green for Frankenstein’s monster, purple/gray for vampires, etc. Use dark or milk chocolate to make bats and cats.

 Still have leftover apples from your trip to the orchard?
 Turn them into these spooky “poison” candy apples.
 Dip the apples in melted chocolate to make them look like jack-o’-lanterns or add eyeballs to turn them into monsters.
 You could also quarter the apples to make silly apple bites.

 For something spooky to nibble on, try these breadstick snakes.
 Careful, they look like they might bite back!
 These pumpkin deviled eggs and witch hat calzones are more cute than creepy.
 And if you like olives, these edible eyeballs and Jack Skellington ricotta olive tarts are worth a try.

 For a spooky Halloween dinner, present a plate of eyeball pasta with a bloody red sauce.
 Use your favorite pasta or try a less-traditional black squid ink or green spinach pasta.